Hey cyclist!

 • Intermediate thermal shirt

-• Winter jacket for cold climates
+• Winter jacket for harsh climates

-• Top-end windproof tights
+• Top-level windproof long tights

 What do you need besides clothing to cycle in winter?